sfvicente/RestApiBestPractices/Docs/HTTPStatusCodes.md

 <br><br>

-### Implement appropriate redirection status codes to inform clients when a resource has been relocated.
+### Implement appropriate redirection status codes to inform clients when a resource has been relocated

 // TODO: add description